Last updated on .

 Cebada Market

-If you walk south from the Church of San Pedro el Viejo, you’ll come to the Cebada Market (Mercado de la Cebada).
-This huge colorful market building that dates back to 1868.
-The original building was designed by Mariano Calvo y Pereira and was one of the city’s most important markets, but it had to be demolished in 1956 due to problems with hygiene.
-It was rebuilt in 1958 as a neighborhood market.
+Across the street to the west is the Cebada Market (Mercado de la Cebada).
+It’s one of the largest food markets in the historic center of Madrid and dates back to the 16th century.
+The original market consisted of outdoor stalls until a building designed by Mariano Calvo y Pereira (1815-1884) was constructed in 1868.
+It was one of the city’s most important markets, but it had to be demolished in 1956 due to problems with hygiene.
+It was rebuilt in 1958 and now serves as a neighborhood market.

 Cebada Market